 Now, we have to configure the Target Connection.
 So, click on the NormalizedProducts present in the Targets folder.

 Within the Connections, click on the Arrow button beside the Relational type, and use the Connection variable $Target

 Do the same for the NormalizedSales Target

 Next, navigate to Workflows Menu and select the Validate option to validate the Workflow.

-Now, Let me start the Workflow.
-To do so, navigate to Workflows menu, and select the Start Workflow option.
+Now, Let me start the Informatica Normalizer Transformation Workflow.
+To do so, navigate to the Workflows menu and select the Start Workflow option.

-Let me show you the Normalized sales.
+Let me show you the sales.